rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network-routed.md

 The result is as follows

 * We have established a communication between the packages in the same routed network.

+Info: We can achieve the communication by using a cloud routed network.
+However, using a cloud routed network might cause a latency in the  communication even if the devices are sharing the same local area network.

 #### Pros